Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 pip install -e .

-python main.py cocoindex update
+cocoindex update --setup main

 documents: 9 added, 0 removed, 0 updated

-And then open the url https://cocoindex.io/cocoinsight.
-It just connects to your local CocoIndex server, with Zero pipeline data retention.
+And then open the URL https://cocoindex.io/cocoinsight.
+It just connects to your local CocoIndex server, with zero pipeline data retention.

 CocoInsight

-Browse the knowledge graphโ€‹
+Browse the knowledge graph

 After the knowledge graph is built, you can explore the knowledge graph you built in Neo4j Browser.

-For the dev environment, you can connect to Neo4j browser using credentials:
+For the dev environment, you can connect to Neo4j Browser using credentials:

 • username: Neo4j

-You can open it at http://localhost:7474, and run the following Cypher query to get all relationships:
+, and run the following Cypher query to get all relationships:

 MATCH p=()-->() RETURN p